iotaledger/iri/.github/ISSUE_TEMPLATE/feature_request.md

 ## Description

-Briefly describe the feature are requesting.
+Briefly describe the feature that you are requesting.

 ## Motivation